Javanrud

+Javanrud (جوانرود) is a city in the Central District of Javanrud County, Kermanshah province, Iran, serving as capital of both the county and the district.
+The city is 79 kilometers north of Kermanshah and is 1,300 meters above sea level.

 Etymology

 The name of the city is derived from the Kurdish Javanrud tribe, which had formerly dominated the area, and which has now become almost fully urban.

 History

 During its early history, Javanrud was part of the loosely defined Ardalan province, the previous name of the present-day Kurdistan province.
 In 1909, its vali (governor) Aman-Allah Khan Ardalan (r.
 1799–1825) ordered the construction of a fortress named Qal'a-ye Javanrud on a small hill near the middle of the Javanrud.
 In the mid-1970s, Javanrud was added to the Kermanshah province, later receiving its own sub-province in 1989.

 Demographics

+Language, ethnicity, and religion

 The city is populated by Kurds, from various tribal backgrounds, who adhere to Sunni Islam.
 However, the Jaff tribe is the main tribe in the city.
 The two Sufi branches Naqshbandi and Qadiriyya have a strong presence in the city as well.
 The locals speak Gorani, Sorani and Persian.